twiddlingbits/twr-wasm/docs/gettingstarted/keyconcepts.md

 <h2>Steps to integrate C code with JavaScript code</h2>

-Here are the general steps to integrate your C with Javascript:
+Here are the general steps to integrate your C with JavaScript:

 1. [Compile your C code](compiler-opts.md) with clang and link with wasm-ld to create the `.wasm` file.
 2. On the JavaScript side you: